Undergraduate Registration

 Thread Information and Restrictions

-CS and CM students: Please note that CS 3000-4000 level classes will be restricted by threads April 17th - May 1st .You will not be able to register for these courses unless your threads are declared in OSCAR by Sunday, April 16th.
-After this date, students can drop a thread, but will not be able to add one until after restrictions are removed on Monday, May 1st by noon.
+After this date, students can drop a thread, but will not be able to add one until after restrictions are removed on Monday, mAy 20th by noon.

 Major and Class Restrictions

-CS thread-related courses will be open to CMPE students.Contact your CMPE advisor for the dates and detailed course list.
+CS thread-related courses will be open to CMPE students on those threads.

-All major restrictions, except those listed below, will be removed on Monday, MAY 8th by noon.
+major restrictions on 1000-2000 level classes, except those listed below, will be removed on Monday, may 6th by noon.

-CS 1100 sections A1, A2, A3, and A4: Restricted to incoming CS and CM Major restrictions not removed.
+CS 1100 sections A1, A3, and A4: Restricted to incoming CS and CM students.
+Major restrictions not removed.

-CS 1371: Restricted to Engineering students (Except CMPE, EE, & IE), APHY, BCHM, BIO, CHEM, EAS, NEUR, PHYS, PSY, UEC, & UCS.
+CS 1371: Restricted to Engineering students (Except CMPE, EE, & IE), AOS, APHY, BCHM, BIO, CHEM, EAS, ENVS, NEUR, PHYS, PSY, SEP, UEC, & UCS.
 Class restricted to freshmen and sophomores.
-Class restrictions will be removed on Monday, May 1st by Noon.
+Class restrictions will be removed on Monday, April 29th by Noon.
 Major restrictions not removed.

 CS 3001:This class satisfies the BSCS and BSCM ethics requirement.
 Restricted to CS and CM.
 Major restrictions not removed.

 CS 3311 & CS 3312: Restricted to CS & CM.
 A permit is needed to register for the second part of the Project Class.
-CS & CM students received Fall 2023 instructions from class instructors and in a student alert from the CoC Advising Team.
+CS & CM students will receive fall 2024 instructions from class instructors.
 Major restrictions not removed.

 CX 4242: Restricted to CDA minors.
-Restrictions will be removed on Monday, May 1st by noon.
+Restriction will be removed on Monday, April 29th by noon.

 UNDERGRADUATE - GENERAL INFORMATION

-Degree Candidates for Fall 2023 who need to register for a freshman/sophomore course and have submitted an OAG can email cc-undergraduatepermits@lists.gatech.edu to request a permit.
+Degree Candidates for fall 2024 who need to register for a freshman/sophomore course and have submitted an OAG can email cc-undergraduatepermits@lists.gatech.edu to request a permit.

 For classes restricted to Juniors and Seniors, students must be Juniors (60 credit hours) or Seniors (90 credit hours) at the time of registration.